mikeal/ZDAG/SPEC.md

 Since maps MUST be deterministically sorted and we already have a deterministically sorted value index we can write all map keys using DELTA compression.

 We reserve 0 for termination of the sequence.
-We the encode the DELTA +1 for every map key.
+We then encode the DELTA +1 for every map key.

 Not only does this compress the size of the key references, it makes it **IMPOSSIBLE**